rhidra/autopilot/readme.md

 To launch the global planner, launch the simulation (previous section), and run the global planner ROS node with the following command.

-Currently, the launch simulation file also starts the global planner, using the Phi* algorithm.
+The global planner are in the `planning` directory.
+It also includes a replanning incremental version of Phi* and Theta*.
+To use the replanner incremental version, run `incr_global_planner.py`, to use the normal version, run `global_planner.py`.

-You can specify a few different parameters, like if the ROS node should keep running in the background (`-l`), the algorithm used, if a debug display should be used (`-d`), or to record data for later analysis.
+With the normal version, you can specify a few different parameters, like if the ROS node should keep running in the background (`-l`), the algorithm used (`-p`), if a debug display should be used (`-d`), or to record data for later analysis.
 You can use the `--help` option to learn more.

 ```shell script
 rosrun autopilot global_planner.py -p <planning_algorithm> -l
 ```

-The global planner computes a global path only **once**, then broadcast continuously a potential _local goal_ position to use as an objective for the local planner.
+The normal global planner computes a global path only **once**, then broadcast continuously a potential _local goal_ position to use as an objective for the local planner.
 The local goal is broadcasted as a [PoseStamped](http://docs.ros.org/en/api/geometry_msgs/html/msg/PoseStamped.html)